jmn8718/jmn8718.github.io/README.md

 # jmn8718.github.io

-Portfolio made with svelte and parceljs
+Portfolio made with svelte and parceljs.

 ## Resources